MileHacker Logo

 Authentic Jordanian Experience

 Visitors to Zarqa experience a city driving a substantial portion of Jordan's economy.
-A society based on hard work and a rich mix of traditions is evident.
+A society built on hard work and a rich mix of traditions is evident.
 This snapshot depicts a city of purpose, a place where the daily rhythm of Jordan's contemporary life unfolds.

 Urban Energy